Transylvanian School: Activity

 One of the major contributions of the School was the writing and publication of the first Romanian grammar, Elementa linguae daco-romanae sive valachicae, a book that is considered the starting point of Modern Romanian language.
 Another significant contribution to linguistics was the dictionary known as The Lexicon of Buda, a starting point of Romanian modern lexicography, printed in 1825 with the title: Lesicon românesc-lătinesc-unguresc-nemțesc care de mai mulți autori, în cursul a trizeci și mai multor ani s-au lucrat seu Lexicon Valachico-LatinoHungarico-Germanicum, quod a pluribus auctoribus decursu triginta et amplius annorum elaboratum est (translated to English as "Romanian-Latin-Hungarian-German Lexicon, elaborated by thirty authors over more than thirty years").

-The Transylvanian School created the current phonetic system of the Romanian alphabet based on the Latin alphabet, first used in the Book of Prayers by Micu-Klein and referred to as the etymological alphabet by language historians but they later had to accept the use of graphemes specific to Italian writing (such as ce, ci, ge, gi or che, chi, ghe, ghi) and diacritics (mainly ș and ț).
-This replaced the use of the medieval Romanian Cyrillic alphabet as well as the previously Latin alphabet based phonetic system which had been based on the Hungarian alphabet.
+The Transylvanian School created a Latin-alphabet orthography for Romanian and referred to as the etymological alphabet by language historians.
+It was first used in the Book of Prayers by Micu-Klein.
+They later had to accept the use of graphemes specific to Italian writing (such as ce, ci, ge, gi or che, chi, ghe, ghi) and diacritics (mainly ș and ț).
+This was intended to replace the use of the medieval Romanian Cyrillic alphabet as well as an earlier Latin-alphabet orthography based on Hungarian spelling rules which had been used since the 16th century by Calvinist Romanians.
 Its members, in particular Petru Maior, viewed the usage of the Cyrillic alphabet as detrimental to the very literacy of Romanians: